-My London practice is based at the Schoen Clinic where I am Head of Department - Knee Surgery.
-The Schoen Clinic is located in Wigmore Street, within the Harley Street medical area of London.
+My London practice is based in the Harley Street Medical Area of London.
+My operating theatre is at The London Bridge Hospital HCA which is overlooking the River Thames and the City of London.
 I also have a practice in East Sussex at The Horder Centre, Crowborough, and The McIndoe Centre in East Grinstead, treating Private and NHS patients.

 Do you work with athletes who need to recover very quickly?